TharaniDJ/ballerina-library/updated_8510.md

 }
 ```

-##### 3.2 Vendor Public URL
+##### 3.2 Vendor Public URL & Third Party Hub

-Used when the vendor gives a direct URL to JSON/YAML (e.g., Elastic Cloud, Candid alternative format).
+Used when a direct URL to JSON/YAML (e.g., Elastic Cloud, Candid alternative format) is available.

 ```json
 "location": {